camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 The DMN engine configuration allows you add a custom {{< javadocref page="?org/camunda/bpm/dmn/engine/delegate/DmnDecisionEvaluationListener.html" text="decision evaluation listener" >}}.
-A decision evaluation listener is notified after a decision with all the required decisions were evaluated.
+A decision evaluation listener is notified after a decision with all the required decisions has been evaluated.
 It receives an evaluation event which contains the result of the evaluation.
 You can decide if the listener should be notified before or after the default listeners.